Table of Contents

 Competing title insurers and underwritten title companies may offer different costs or services for title insurance required.
 You may choose one company for escrow services and another for title insurance.

 The person who pays for the policy selects the title insurance company.
 Be sure that any title company you select meets your standards and those of your lender.
 Ultimately, the choice of which title insurance company to select is yours.
 You may want to contact more than one title insurer or underwritten title company to compare costs and services.
-You can find a list of title insurers and underwritten title companies by going to our interactive look up page which has a list of insurance companies and other entities.
+You can visit our website at www.insurance.ca.gov for a list of California Department of Insurance licensed title insurers and underwritten title companies.

 Title insurance companies may offer discounts for title insurance and escrow, such as: